VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 * `flags.debounce_text_changes`: Amount of miliseconds neovim will wait to send the next document update notification.

 * `capabilities`: The data on this option is send to the server, to announce what features the editor can support.
-We use `vim.lsp.protocol.make_client_capabilities()` build the default capabilities.
+We use `vim.lsp.protocol.make_client_capabilities()` to build the default capabilities.
 Since `nvim-cmp` can add features to neovim we need to send an updated version of these capabilities.

 * `on_attach`: Callback function that will be executed when a language server is attached to a buffer.
 It is recommended that we set our keybindings and commands in this function.
 Personally, I like to use `nvim_exec_autocmds` to trigger an "event", that way I can declare my keybindings anywhere I want.